tinybirdco/flappy-tinybird/README.md

 2. In the first node (SQL editor), copy and paste this query:
 ```
-SELECT name, session_id FROM confluent_events WHERE type = 'score'
+SELECT name AS player_id, session_id FROM confluent_events WHERE type = 'score'
 ```

 3. Run the query and rename the node to `filter_data`.